 Dianne graduated from CCNY majoring in economics and statistics.
 She worked as a statistician for 8 years and, after a hiatus of being a mother and PTS president, taught for 18 years at Fox Meadow School in Scarsdale.

 Her love for animals and nature is evident by the fact that she has been a docent at the Bronx Zoo for over 20 years, a Naturalist giving classes and tours to children for over 5 years at the Sheldrake Nature Center in Larchmont and by her devotion to the shelter from where she adopted two cats and five dogs over the years.
-One dog and two cats remain sharing life with Dianne.
+One dog and one cat remain sharing life with Dianne.

 Lee Anne Veley